top of page

 No problem is too big or too small!

 Our team of counselors is trained in various modalities to treat the most complex symptom presentation.
-We specialize in treating trauma, early childhood disorders (ages 10 & under), marital/family conflict, reunification, women's issues, personality disorders, anxiety, and depression.
+We specialize in treating trauma, early childhood disorders (ages 10 & under), marital/family conflict, women's issues, personality disorders, anxiety, OCD, and depression.
 Each of our counselors also has a background in crisis management and family systems interventions.

 Click here if you would like to join our team.